Required DNS Records: MX, SPF, DKIM, DMARC

 - Symptom: DNS changes aren't showing up.

 - Likely Cause: TTL (Time To Live).
-If your old records had a TTL of 1 hour, it might take 1 hour for validatiors to see the change.
+If your old records had a TTL of 1 hour, it might take 1 hour for validators to see the change.
 TrekMail tries to bypass cache, but global propagation takes time.

 Related articles